ejmc44/codingTasks/Downloads/CoGrammar/Task 19/README.md

 and test data and examine the accuracy of the predictions with a confusion matrix and the metrics;
 accuracy, precision and recall.

+## Authors
+Eloise Morrison-Clare , Task provided by CoGrammer and HyperionDev

 ## Installation